67cole/dungeon_mania/assumptions.md

 Battle

     -   The character can only have one battle at a time in ONE tick, so if a mercenary moves on top of the character mid battle, it will battle in the next tick, or if a spider jumps on top mid battle, it will crawl away unless the character moves on top of their path next tick.
+    -   Only the hydra can battle other enemies

 Bomb explosions
     -   if a boulder activates a switch with multiple cardinally adjacent bombs, explode each one
     -   if pushing a boulder onto a switch involves picking up a cardinally adjacent bomb, pick it up and explode it

+Hydra

+    -   Hydras spawn in an available position adjacent to the player's current position
+    -   Hydras move randomely like zombies
+    -   The hydra's starting health is 8
+    -   The hydra's starting attack is 4

+Assassin

+    -   Assassins have a 20% chance of spawning in place of a mercenary
+    -   Assassins have double the health and triple the attack damage of a mercenary
+    -   So, their attack is 6 and their health is also 6
+    -   Because of the nature of assassins, they do not wear armour